osrf/gazebo_tutorials/gzweb_install/tutorial_7.md

         cd ~; git clone https://github.com/osrf/gzweb

-1. Enter the GzWeb repository and switch to the latest release branch:
+1. Enter the GzWeb repository and switch to the 1.4.0 release branch:

         cd ~/gzweb
-        git checkout gzweb_1.4.1
+        git checkout gzweb_1.4.0

 1. The first time you build, you'll need to gather all the Gazebo models which you want to simulate in the right directory ('http/client/assets') and prepare